 Acoustic rhinometry is a technique based on the analysis of sound waves that assesses the geometry of the nasal cavity and nasopharynx and measures the volume of the nasal passage.
 Optical rhinometry uses a detector and an emitter at opposite sides of the nose to recognize changes in nasal congestion.

-TNAP is a procedure that is designed to improve breathing through the nose.
+The TNAP™ procedure is designed to improve breathing through the nose.
 Many people suffer from nasal obstruction causing difficulty exercising, snoring, trouble falling asleep or staying asleep, sleep apnea, and a general frustration throughout the day.

-TNAP is also designed to help improve athletic performance and improve breathing exercises for things like meditation and yoga.
-By opening the nasal valve and stiffening the upper and lower lateral cartilages, TNAP allows better airflow through the nose.
+TNAP™ is also designed to help improve athletic performance and improve breathing exercises for things like meditation and yoga.
+By opening the nasal valve and stiffening the upper and lower lateral cartilages, TNAP™ allows better airflow through the nose.
 Straightening the septum and lateralizing the turbinates also allows improved airflow once air has passed through the internal nasal valve.

 Will this help me with exercise?